mansi2804/mansi2804/README.md

 Explore these channels for valuable learning resources!

-"I’m passionate about continuous learning and staying updated with the latest technologies."
+"🚀 I’m passionate about continuous learning and staying updated with the latest technologies."

-## Helpful Blogs
+## Helpful Blogs 📝

 - [CSS-Tricks](https://css-tricks.com/) - CSS tutorials and tricks
 - [Smashing Magazine](https://www.smashingmagazine.com/) - Web design and development articles